Indonesia’s EV Hive raises $13.5M and expands into co-living and new retail – TechCrunch

 “There’s huge demand in the market,” he told TechCrunch.
 “There’s a shortage of affordable housing [in Jakarta] and the traffic is the worst in the world [so] people want to leave near their workplace… they value the convenience because of the traffic.”

 CoLiving was first announced a year ago, and now CoHive has opened its first such property, a joint development with Singaporean developer Keppel.
-The maiden property — Tower Crest West Vista in West Jakarta — has 64 rooms across a total 2,800 sqm living space.
+The maiden property — Tower Crest West Vista in West Jakarta — has 64 rooms across a total 2,800-sqm living space.
 Lee said the first phase of offers, which targeted individuals and small businesses, sees the building 90% occupied.
 CoHive plans to offer the remainder to larger companies.

 On the retail side, the objective is to develop an alternative to malls that will allow experimentation, Lee said.